srikarpisupati/srikarpisupati.github.io/FairShare.md

 In everyday life, this problem manifests in many ways: splitting rent among roommates, dividing tasks in a group project, or allocating limited resources in a company.
 FairShare aims to ensure fairness and mitigate pain points when making decisions about resources or tasks.

-This project’s mathematical backbone—concepts like Pareto Optimality, Nash Social Welfare, and Envy Freeness—revealed the elegance and complexity of equitable resource allocation.
+This project’s mathematical backbone—concepts like Pareto Optimality, Nash Social Welfare, and Envy Freeness—reveal the complexity of equitable resource allocation.
 By integrating algorithms with user-friendly technology, FairShare seeks to bridge the gap between theory and practical application.

 ## Background